 - Step 5.
 A new record is created for the associate - Step 6.
-The member benefit is reduced(or is flagged for reduced entitlement) - Step 7A.
+The member benefit is reduced - Step 7A.
 Split pension benefits to the member and associate (if the member is already receiving a pension payment phase) - Step 7B (i).
 Separate accounts and reporting (where the member is a contributor or has a preserved benefit growth phase) - Step 7B (ii).
 Payment of the benefit (where the member is a contributor or has a preserved benefit growth phase)